selab-gatech/AutoRestTest/README.md

 ## Execution

-The software can be executed by running the `AutoRestTest.py` file from the root directory using the following command:
+Run the script using Poetry, after following the installation instructions:
 ```
-python3 AutoRestTest.py
+poetry run autoresttest
 ```

-To indicate the specification for execution, change the **SPECIFICATION_LOCATION** variable in the `configurations.py` file.
+To indicate the specification for execution, change the **SPECIFICATION_LOCATION** variable in `src/autoresttest/configurations.py`.
+This path must be relative to the root directory.

 ### Docker Execution